-- Small Cap turnover tends to be higher than in Mid Cap portfolios.
+- Small Cap turnover tends to be higher than in Mid and Large-Cap portfolios.

-- Both Small Cap and Mid Cap segments of the market tend to outperform Large Cap stocks in up markets.
+- The Small Cap segment of the market tend to outperform Large Cap stocks in up markets.

 - We are long term investors typically with a three year time horizon.
 We do rigorous analysis of the company and its future growth prospects before investing.
 Sometimes, after our initial investment, the stock may decline based on short-term misperceptions.
 We are likely to add to the position if we believe our investment thesis remains intact.

 - We are a small firm.
 We anticipate having quarterly discussions with each client to make certain we are meeting expectations and our investment style still is right for you.
 If a client would like to discuss anything pertaining to their portfolio during the quarter, we will always do our best to discuss and address your concerns and you may speak directly with the portfolio manager.